1. Security protective marking

-2.4.
-The Head of Resource Planning is responsible for fair practice.
+4.4.
+The Head of Resourcing is responsible for fair practice.
 If an officer's performance falls below an acceptable level between attendance at the Promotion Process and potential promotion, they will either:

-- be removed from the promotion pool by the Head of Resource Planning in consultation with the ACC (P&T) and required to re-submit an application for promotion, or
+- be removed from the promotion pool by the Head of Resource Planning in consultation with the Director of HR and required to re-submit an application for promotion, or

 - be deferred for promotion whilst the performance issue is addressed.

-2.5.
-Whilst officers may reject a promotion posting, they are advised to appraise HR Resource Planning of any pertinent factors (they feel are relevant/able to do so), as non-acceptance may result in a delay in promotion/promotion being available in a reasonable time period.
+4.5.
+Officers may not reject a promotion posting out, they are advised to appraise HR Resource Planning of any pertinent factors (they feel are relevant/able to do so), as non-acceptance may result in a promotion not being honoured.
 There may be occasions where an over-riding organisational need requires a compulsory posting.
 The Chief Constable retains the right to post officers anywhere in the County on promotion and officers entering any promotion process should do so in the knowledge and acceptance that a condition of entering the process may result in a posting to any site/location.

-2.6.
+4.6.
 Performance Regulations/Misconduct Procedure Outcomes: Professional Standards Department are consulted on applications received for promotion.
 Officers with UPP disciplinary procedure(s) outcome(s) that precludes them from being considered for promotion, they will not be invited to interview.
 Officers with ongoing UPP/ investigations/complaints will be eligible for ongoing consideration.
 This will be undertaken without disclosure to Assessors by the Human Resources Department.
-If an officer awaiting promotion is subject of a UPP or disciplinary investigation, or has been found in breach of the Standards of Professional Behaviour, PSD will notify the Head of Human Resources.
+If an officer awaiting promotion is subject of a UPP or disciplinary investigation, or has been found in breach of the Standards of Professional Behaviour, PSD will notify the Head of Resourcing.
 The severity of the disciplinary sanction or penalty will determine the affect that it has on the candidate's suitability for promotion.
-The Head of Human Resources will consult with the Head of Professional Standards Dept to determine whether the selection of an officer from the promotion pool should be approved, deferred, delayed, or removed.
+The Head of Resourcing will consult with the Head of Professional Standards Dept to determine whether the selection of an officer should be approved, deferred, delayed, or removed.
 Each case will be considered on its merits and a written record of the reasoning of the decision kept by PSD.

 |Policy reference:||L78 Selection for Substantive Promotion Sergeant to Superintende|